Keshav-016/Telegram-Shopping-bot/README.md

 ##### a.
 Fork the project repository on GitHub.
 ##### b.
 Clone the forked repository to your local machine.
 ##### c.
-Install the necessary libraries and frameworks for your chosen programming language.
+Install the necessary libraries(Telegram-bot,pandas and openpyxl) and frameworks for your chosen programming language.
 ##### d.
 Create a virtual environment for your project to isolate it from your global environment.
 ##### e.
 Set up a database to store product information, orders, and user data.